 "May Affect, Likely to Adversely Affect" is the appropriate determination if the proposed action would adversely affect T&E species or their designated critical habitat.
-Adverse effects are those resulting directly or indirectly from the proposed action or its interrelated or interdependent actions, and include impacts that are not discountable, insignificant, or completely beneficial.
-When the overall effect of the proposed action is beneficial to the T&E species, but may also result in some adverse effects during implementation (e.g., habitat

-Table 9-1.
-When consultation is needed, first identify which agency has jurisdiction over the listed or proposed species or designated/proposed critical habitat.
-In Alaska, the USFWS has management authority over the northern sea otter (Enhydra lutris), polar bear (Ursus maritimus), and Pacific walrus (Odobenus rosmarus).
-NMFS has management authority over listed marine fish and all marine mammals other than those managed by restoration), the proposed action is "likely to adversely affect" the T&E species and/or its critical habitat.
-When a "likely to adversely affect" determination is made, formal ESA Section 7 consultation is required and the Service is responsible for completing a Biological Opinion (BO) on the proposed action.
-The analysis described in the BO is used by the Service to determine whether the action is likely to jeopardize the continued existence of a T&E species.
-Procedures for formal consultation are provided in Section 9.4.2, Formal Consultation.
+Adverse effects are those resulting directly or indirectly from the proposed action or its interrelated or interdependent actions, and include impacts that are not discountable, not insignificant, or not completely beneficial.
+When the overall effect of the proposed action is beneficial to the T&E species but may also result in some adverse effects during implementation (e.g., habitat restoration), the proposed action is "likely to adversely affect" the T&E species and/or its critical habitat.
+When a "likely to adversely affect" determination is made, formal ESA Section 7 consultation is required, and the Service is responsible for completing a Biological Opinion (BiOp) on the proposed action.
+The analysis described in the BiOp is used by the Service to determine whether the action is likely to jeopardize the continued existence of a T&E species.
+Procedures for formal consultation are provided in Section 9.4.2.